boxed/django-fastdev/README.rst

 --------

-Error on non-existant template variables
+Error on non-existent template variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Django templates by default hide errors, and when it does show an error it's often not very helpful.
 This app will change this so that if you do: